Rotating Transfer Disk 360º

 Solid turning discs are more durable and are used for pivoting patients who are weight bearing and can stand.

-Solid turning discs are usually made of wood or moulded plastic and may contain bearings.
+Solid turning discs are usually made of wood or moulded plastic.

 Patients who are unable to independently rise to a standing position require a sit/stand lift.